 Robotic Process Automation (RPA) has become one of the most in-demand technologies for businesses that allows for the ability to do more with less.
 We define RPA more thoroughly here, but in short, RPA provides the ability to use bots to complete repetitive, mundane business processes.
 For processes that take little thinking or require consistent back and forth movement between applications, implementing RPA is a solution that can save time, money and frustration.
-The Managing Director of V-Soft Labs, Manoj Iragavarapu, explained in detail during a Virtual30 webinar.
+The Managing Director of V-Soft Digital, Manoj Iragavarapu, explained in detail during a Virtual30 webinar.
 Watch the recording above or continue on for the recap.

 What is RPA?

 Robotic Process Automation (RPA) deploys digital bots or computer programs that digitally complete once manual tasks.
 RPA can be strictly rule-based or have added intelligence to it.

 An example or a manual process that's fit for RPA is in the case of a user taking data from an email and uploading it to a certain file or application.
 If the email, file location or application doesn't change, it's perfect for RPA.

 The growth of RPA adoption has been significant in 2020 due to the conditions of the current economic landscape.
 Businesses need to do more with less.
 It's no longer feasible to have employees wasting time on processes that bots can manage with fewer errors and at a lower cost.

 Manoj touched on a previous RPA project for an electronics company.
 The company processed a lot of invoices (finance in general has a lot of use cases for RPA).
 The company's process for invoice management was heavily manual.
 They received invoices by email, downloaded each invoice into a folder, tracked each invoice in an Excel spreadsheet and then uploaded them to a system to be processed.
 This manual process was riddled with errors (missing emails, failed downloads, incorrect tracking, errors in the Excel sheet, etc.)